Dynamic vs. Personalized Pricing: How Do They Differ?

 What Is Personalized Pricing?

-Personalized pricing is a personalization tactic that involves charging customers different prices for the same product based on the individual's purchase history, location, and browsing behavior.
+Personalized pricing is an eCommerce personalization tactic that involves charging customers different prices for the same product based on the individual's purchase history, location, and browsing behavior.

 » The first step to personalized pricing is effective customer segmentation